-Disable Hotspot, mobile data, Wi-Fi.
+Disable the Mobile Hotspot, mobile data, and Wi-Fi.
 Everything.
 Close all apps and try charging the device that way.
 Even better, power off your phone and let it charge while it’s off.
 If the issue persists, remove the protective case and ensure that the device is not hot.

 In case of overheating, leave it off for some time and only then plug in the charger.